fastlane/docs/docs/generated/actions/match.md

 match(git_branch: "team2", username: "user@team2.com")
 ```

-#### Google Cloud or Amazon S3 Storage
+#### Google Cloud, Amazon S3 Storage or AWS Secrets manager

-If you use Google Cloud or Amazon S3 Storage, you don't need to do anything manually.
-Just use Google Cloud or Amazon S3 Storage, and the top level folder will be the team ID.
+If you use Google Cloud, Amazon S3 Storage or AWS Secrets manager, you don't need to do anything manually.
+Just use Google Cloud, Amazon S3 Storage, AWS Secrets manager and the top level folder will be the team ID.

 ### Run